wjzhengsh/blockchain/howto/peer_operate_icp.md

 Complete the following steps to update your chaincode:

 1. To update the chaincode on each peer, simply rerun the process you used to install the chaincode on the peers, by using either a client application or a CLI command.
 Be sure to specify the same chaincode name as was originally used.
 However, this time increment the chaincode `Version`.
-All peers need to use the same chaincede name and version.
+All peers need to use the same chaincode name and version.

 2. After you install the new chaincode on all the peers in the channel, use the [peer chaincode upgrade ![External link icon](../images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/release-1.4/commands/peerchaincode.html#peer-chaincode-upgrade) command to update the channel to use the new chaincode.